Alfredo Sánchez (Spanish footballer)

-Alfredo Sánchez Benito (born 3 December 1972), known simply as Alfredo as a player, is a Spanish former footballer who played as a midfielder, currently a manager.
+Alfredo Sánchez Benito (born 3 December 1972), known simply as Alfredo as a player, is a Spanish former professional footballer who played as a midfielder, currently a manager.

 Over ten seasons, he amassed Segunda División totals of 314 matches and 24 goals, with Leganés, Osasuna (which he also represented in La Liga) and Elche.

 After retiring, Alfredo worked several years as assistant coach with Osasuna.

 Playing career

 Alfredo was born in Madrid.
 Starting in 1993–94, he played his first seven seasons as a professional in the Segunda División, with hometown club CD Leganés and CA Osasuna.
 In the last one, he appeared in 37 games and scored four goals to help the latter side to return to La Liga after an absence of six years.

 Subsequently, Alfredo competed with the Navarrese in the top division, his best year being 2002–03 – 31 matches, 21 starts, 1,910 minutes of action.
 Released in the summer of 2004, he then was first-choice for three second-tier campaigns with Elche CF, and he retired at the end of 2007–08 (aged 35) in the Segunda División B, where he represented Benidorm CF.